-- "registered users" are to individuals who have registered with us; - "repeat borrowers" are to active borrowers in the specified period who have made at least two drawdowns since such borrowers' registration with us until the end of the specified period; - "RMB" or "Renminbi" are to the legal currency of China; - "small credit products" are to cash or merchandise credit products that are less than RMB5,000 in amount; - "transactions" are to borrowers' credit drawdowns from our platform; - "US\$," "U.S. dollars," or "dollars" are to the legal currency of the United States; - "vintage" are to transactions we facilitated during a specified time period; and - "we," "us," "our company" and "our" are to Qudian Inc., its consolidated VIEs and/or their respective subsidiaries, as the context requires.
+- "registered users" are to individuals who have registered with us; - "repeat borrowers" are to active borrowers in the specified period who have made at least two drawdowns since such borrowers' registration with us until the end of the specified period; - "RMB" or "Renminbi" are to the legal currency of China; - · "small credit products" are to cash or merchandise credit products that are less than RMB5,000 in amount; - "transactions" are to borrowers' credit drawdowns from our platform; - "US\$," "U.S. dollars," or "dollars" are to the legal currency of the United States; - "vintage" are to transactions we facilitated during a specified time period; and - "we," "us," "our company" and "our" are to Qudian Inc., its consolidated VIEs and/or their respective subsidiaries, as the context requires.

-Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares include ordinary shares underlying vested options that are held by Ark Trust as of the date of this prospectus and exclude (i) ordinary shares underlying unvested options that are issued but deemed to be not outstanding and held by Ark Trust as of the date of this prospectus, (ii) ordinary shares issuable upon the exercise of outstanding options with respect to our ordinary shares under our share incentive plan and (iii) assumes that the underwriters will not exercise their over-allotment option to purchase additional ADSs.
+Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares include ordinary shares underlying vested options that are held by Ark Trust and exclude (i) ordinary shares underlying unvested options that are issued but deemed to be not outstanding and held by Ark Trust, (ii) ordinary shares issuable upon the exercise of outstanding options with respect to our ordinary shares under our share incentive plan and (iii) assumes that the underwriters will not exercise their over-allotment option to purchase additional ADSs.

 The translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus were made at a rate of RMB6.7793 to US\$1.00, the exchange rates set forth in the H.10 statistical release of the Federal Reserve Board on June 30, 2017.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this prospectus could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
-On October 13, 2017, the noon buying rate for Renminbi was RMB6.5785 to US\$1.00.
+On September 29, 2017, the noon buying rate for Renminbi was RMB6.6533 to US\$1.00.